FA Trophy: Format

 The competition is a knockout tournament with pairings drawn at random.
 Since the 2021–22 season all drawn games are immediately settled via a penalty shootout.
 This was introduced to ease fixture congestion.

 The Semi-Finals follow the same procedure as the preceding rounds: hosted by the team drawn first out of the hat and decided by a penalty shootout if the scores remain level after 90 minutes.

 The Final is held at Wembley Stadium.
-30 minutes of extra-time is played if the scores are level at full-time.
+Thirty minutes of extra-time is played if the scores are level at full-time.
 A penalty shootout is used if the scores further remain level at the end of extra-time.

 As of 2022–23 and the recent non–league restructuring, the competition has featured a maximum of 320 teams representing all clubs from levels 5-8 on the English football league system.
 The competition features three qualifying rounds (three less than the FA Cup) and eight rounds proper (the same as the FA Cup).
 Teams from Step 4 (level 8) enter at the first qualifying round stage, those from Step 3 (level 7) at the third qualifying, those from Step 2 (level 6) at the second round proper, and those from Step 1 (level 5) at the third round proper (similar to the FA Cup).

 The months in which rounds are played are typical, with exact dates subject to each calendar.
 The FA pays a cumulative prize fund that rises round-by-round, with exact figures subject to each new edition.
 See the list of FA Trophy seasons for specific details.

 Venues

 The final was traditionally held at the original Wembley Stadium, but was moved to Villa Park during Wembley's redevelopment, and a final was also played at West Ham United's Boleyn Ground.
+Three replays were required, two of which were held at The Hawthorns, home of West Bromwich Albion, and one at Stoke City F.C.'s Victoria Ground.

 In 2007 the final moved to the new Wembley Stadium, and a record crowd of 53,262 saw Stevenage Borough beat Kidderminster Harriers.